magento/merchdocs/src/stores/admin-signin.md

    If an account is associated with the email address, an email will be sent to reset your password.

    {:.bs-callout-info}
-   An Admin password must be seven or more characters long and include both letters and numbers.
-See [Configuring Admin Security]({% link stores/security-admin.md %}) for information about password options.
+   An _Admin_ password must be seven or more characters long and include both letters and numbers.
+See [Configuring _Admin_ Security]({% link stores/security-admin.md %}) for information about password options.

-## Sign Out of the Admin
+## Sign out of the Admin

 1. In the upper-right corner, click the **Account** (![Account]({% link images/images/btn-account.png %}){: .Inline}) icon.